Ajitha2316/Ajitha2316/README.md

 ## 🧠 About Me

-I'm a passionate Business Analytics professional with a strong IT background.
-Currently pursuing my MBA in Business Analytics, I thrive on transforming data into actionable insights.
+I thrive on transforming data into actionable insights.
 My expertise lies in data analysis, visualization, and predictive modeling, aiming to drive strategic decisions.

 ---